NCAS-VISION/VISION-toolkit-v2-development/docs/data_requirements.rst

 Context
 -------

-To work, the VISION Toolkit requires the input data for the model and for the observations to be *sufficiently standard with respect to its metadata and structure*.
+To work, the VISION Toolkit requires the input dataset for the model and for the observations to be *sufficiently standard with respect to its metadata and structure*.
 Specifically, it must be compliant with the CF Conventions metadata standard (see the official `CF Conventions website <CFConventions_>`_ for further information) and have particular CF-compliant coordinates of suitable form present.
-They must also be *compatible for co-location with each other*, notably the extent of the observational data must lie within the extent of the model data.
+They must also be *compatible for co-location with each other*, notably the extent of the observational dataset must lie within the extent of the model dataset.

 Details are provided below in a numbered checklist which should be consulted to ensure validity.

 .. note::

-   For selected cases, we have data pre-processing built into the toolkit as plugins which will conduct some processing of specific datasets of standard format from a given project or model to enable them to conform to the requirements where they don't quite
+   For selected cases, we have dataset pre-processing built into the toolkit as plugins which will conduct some processing of specific datasets of standard format from a given project or model to enable them to conform to the requirements where they don't quite